 Contact Brook-Falls Pet Resort & Doggy Day care today to see how we can enrich your dog’s life by teaching life skills and manners, educating on how best to keep them healthy, and fill their days with fun through enrichment activities and brain games.

 Amy Shepherd is our Certified Pet Dog Trainer and our Enrichment Coordinator.
 She has been a Client Service Representative and Veterinary Assistant with Brook-Falls Veterinary Hospital & Exotic Care for over 5 years.

 Before coming on board with Brook-Falls, Amy was living in South Carolina, where she worked for a veterinary hospital and pet resort.
 While there, Amy taught basic obedience classes at the resort when she wasn’t working in the hospital.
 Amy has always been interested in training all types of animals and has experience with dogs, cats, and horses.

-She has a BA in Equine Business from Midway University in Kentucky and has recently been certified in canine training certification.
-Amy lives in the Menomonee Falls area with her dog Lux and three cats.
+She has a BA in Equine Business from Midway University in Kentucky and is certified in canine training.
+Amy lives in the West Bend area with her dogs Lux & Birdie and two cats.
 In her free time, she likes to dabble in photography and spend as much time outdoors as possible.

 Our Puppy training classes are on Saturdays.
 Please check the training calendar for exact class days and times.
 Owners can come and go as they please to expose their puppies to socialization, play enrichment, and wellness topics.